ziyunli/ziyun.rocks/content/post/2022-advent-of-code-in-go.md

 projects: ["Advent of Code 2022"]
 ---

-In this year of [Advent of Code](https://adventofcode.com/2022) (AoC), I decide to use Go.
-Here's the [Github repository](https://github.com/ziyunli/adventofcode-go) as reference.
-The page collects the TILs during the process.
+In this year of [Advent of Code](https://adventofcode.com/2022) (AoC), I decide to use Go a try.
+Here collects the TILs during the process.

 <!--more-->